 A student who violates any provision of this policy shall be subject to appropriate disciplinary action to include dismissal from Concorde.
 A student who is dismissed is not eligible for readmission.

-In addition, any student or to referral for prosecution. employee who violates t the standards of conduct as set forth in this policy r nay be subject
+In addition, any student or employee who violates the standards of conduct as set forth in this policy may be subject to referral for prosecution.